 Most prevention trials are conducted with healthy people who have not had

-cancer.
+cancer, but may have a high risk of developing cancer.
 Some trials are conducted with people who have had cancer and want

 to prevent recurrence (return of cancer), or reduce the chance of developing

 a new type of cancer.